infinite-energy/infinite-energy.github.io/index.md

 show_sidebar: true
 ---

-# This sounds completely insane
+# We are aware this sounds completely insane

 > Live forever, or die trying.